protestContest/Cassette/README.md

 A window can be sent drawing commands.
 Currently, only the `:line` command is supported.

+When a window is opened or gains focus, it becomes the "top window".
+The top window can be found with the `top-window` function.
+Some functions implicitly send to and receive from the top window.

 Events can be received from a window.
 The format of an event message is not yet defined.

 ```